Calibration and Correctness of Language Models for Code

 \section{Research Methodology}

-As discussed earlier, our primary focus is on generative model \underline{\smash{calibration}} rather than \underline{\smash{accuracy}}.
 We consider three generative tasks \ie function synthesis, line-level code completion, and program repair, where generative LLMs are directly applicable and widely-used (\eg completion in Copilot).
 In this section, we will discuss the tasks, datasets, models, and methodology of our approach.